 Equipment

 I like to mix the dough in a stand mixer (I use a KitchenAid 5-Quart Stand Mixer), but you don't have to.
 You can also make the dough in a large mixing bowl with a wooden spoon (and knead by hand).
-I recommend using a kitchen scale to weigh the sourdough discard.
+I recommend using a kitchen scale to weigh the sourdough discard and to divide the dough for your rolls.

-You'll need a large mixing bowl to let the dough rise, and an 8x11-inch baking dish (often a lasagna dish is the perfect size).
+You'll need a large mixing bowl to let the dough rise, and a 9x13-inch baking dish.
 Use a silicone brush to brush the melted butter in the pan and on the rolls.

 kitchen essentials